bboc/s3patterns/slides/src/making-and-evolving-agreements/objections.md

 ## Objections

-_An **objection** is an importan reason why doing what is proposed stands in the way of (more) effective response toan existing driver._
+_An **objection** is an important reason why doing what is proposed stands in the way of (more) effective response to a driver._

-In sociocracy we deliberately seek objections as they potentially reveal information that can be used to improve proposals and agreements.

----

 Objections...

-* ...reveal wisdom seeking expression into the consciousness of a circle
+* ...stop proposals from becoming agreements.
+* ...contain emergent information that can be used to improve proposals and agreements
-* ...reveal opportunities or impediments
+* ...reveal both opportunities or impediments
-* ...emerge through individuals and belong to the whole circle

 ---

+## Objections

+It's the decision of the individual who raised the objection to stay or withdraw the objection.

+Withholding objections could harm the aims of a group or organization

+Being able to raise objections at any time means that proposals only need to be *good enough for now, safe enough to try*

+---

-## Questions That Help to Validate Objections ##
+## Questions to Understand Objections ##

 * Does the objection relate to this specific proposal or agreement?
 * Does this objection reveal how a (proposed or existing) **agreement**...